Image shared by @itssimplyskincare

 Together forever (or at least through the last dance): Making your wedding makeup look last

 Now that you know how to get a long-lasting nude lip, you probably want to know how to make the rest of your face stay in place.
 The two keys of any wedding makeup artist are a primer and a translucent powder.

 Primer comes into play before you start applying your makeup (Honest Beauty Everything Primer - Glow is a great option), and setting powder is the product you put on after applying your foundation (think Honest Beauty Invisible Blurring Loose Powder).
 This dynamic duo will make your makeup last from the moment you put it on until you leave for the honeymoon suite.

 Natural wedding makeup is for everyone

 Now that you know there’s no need to shy away from doing your own natural wedding makeup, it’s time to explore.
-Pick some products, put on some tutorials, and start experimenting.
+Pick some products, put on a wedding makeup tutorial, and start experimenting.
 Use the time leading up to your wedding to find the bridal look that feels like you!